solitaire286/100DaysOfCode/Day 3/Log-3.md

 ## Topics covered

-- Primitive Data Types
-- Type Error, Type Checking and Type Conversion
-- Mathematical Operations
+- Control Flow with if / else and Conditional Operators
-- Number Manipulation and f-Strings
+- Nested if statements and elif statements
+- Multiple If Statements in Succession
+- Logical Operators

 ## Notes

-## Project
+## Exercise / Project

+- Odd or Even: Introducing the Modulo
-- BMI Calculator
+- BMI 2.0
-- Life in Weeks
+- Leap Year
+- Pizza Order Practice
-- Tip Calculator
+- Love Calculator
+- Treasure Island

 ## Thoughts